codewars/docs/content/languages/python/authoring/index.md

 # Creating Python Kata

 This article is meant as help for kata authors and translators who would like to create new content in Python programming language.
-It attempts to explain how to create and organize things in a way conforming to [authoring guidelines][], what are the most common pitfalls, and how to avoid them.
+It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), what are the most common pitfalls, and how to avoid them.

 ## General info